 Private Ownership: The Institute is privately owned and operated by Dave and Katherine Bren.
-Mr. Bren is a Washington State Licensed Professional Engineer and acts as the Engineer of Record for the Institute with his license.
-Dave and Katherine both hold Master of Science Degrees in Engineering, many years of private engineering experience, and many years of teaching experience.
-The Institute is primarily funded by students working during the day and paying for their own tuition.
+Dave and Katherine Bren both hold Masters of Science Degrees in Engineering, have many years of private engineering experience, and many years of teaching experience.
+Dave and Katherine Bren are committed to the success of the Institute and regularly teach classes, advise students, and conduct administrative duties for the Institute.